Vishali277/-Password-Strength-Analyzer/README.md

 Interactive CLI: A simple and user-friendly command-line interface for easy testing.

 📊 Demonstration Results
-The tool was tested with a variety of passwords to demonstrate its analysis capabilities.
-The results are summarized below:
+The tool was tested with several passwords of varying complexity to demonstrate its analysis capabilities.
+The screenshot below shows the live output as the tool evaluates weak, medium, and strong passwords, providing instant feedback for each.

-Password Input

-Strength Rating

-Feedback Provided

-password

-Weak

-❌ Needs length, uppercase, number, & special character.

-Password123

-Medium

-❌ Missing a special character (e.g., !@#$%).

-S@fep4ssw0rd!

-Strong

-✅ All criteria met.

-12345

-Weak

-❌ Needs length, uppercase, lowercase, & special character.

-Screenshots of these live tests are available in the screenshots/ directory.
+The full set of test screenshots is available in the screenshots/ directory.

 💡 Key Concepts & Learnings
 Password Entropy: This project clearly shows that entropy (a measure of randomness and complexity) is crucial.
 Adding character variety and length makes a password exponentially more resistant to brute-force and dictionary attacks.